 Martyn Coleman has also been impressed by FlowForma as a solutions provider.
 “We have had a very good support experience and there has been a helpful exchange of information on both sides that has led to product improvements.
 Their interest doesn’t stop when you sign the invoice,” he said.
 “I really like the FlowForma team and I’ve only had positive experiences.
 We’ve been treated very well and have a high level of access to their expertise if we need it.”

 Take five minutes to listen to an interview with Martyn Coleman as part of the PEX Open House event in late September.
-In this audio clip, Martyn explains why LSTM needed a no code BPM tool, why they chose FlowForma BPM and how they successfully built 80 workflows in 20 months.
+In this audio clip, Martyn explains why LSTM needed a no code BPM tool, why they chose FlowForma Process Automation and how they successfully built 80 workflows in 20 months.

 You can also visit our blog to learn more about Liverpool School of Tropical Medicine.